FreddyFFM/shellyupdater/README.md

     * current settings and status
     * last online timestamp and battery power
     * and a link to directly jump to the shelly-http-Interface
+* Possibility to mass-update Shelly-Firmware (postponed for retry when Shelly is offline)
-* Possibility to mass-update Shelly-Settings via MQTT and http (scheduled when offline)
+* Possibility to mass-update Shelly-Settings via http (postponed for retry when Shelly is offline)
     * Includes General settings (like mqtt)
     * Wifi AP, Wifi Client and Wifi Backup
     * as well as login data